River dolphin: Captivity

-In mythology
+Mythology

 Asia

 In Hindu mythology, the Ganges river dolphin is associated with Ganga, the deity of the Ganges river.
 The dolphin is said to be one of the creatures which heralded the goddess' descent from the heavens, and Ganga's mount, the Makara, is sometimes depicted as a dolphin.

 In Chinese mythology, the baiji has many origin stories.

 For example, near the mouth of the Yangtze, the baiji was a princess that had lost her parents and had lived with her stepfather, whom she had longed to get away from.
 The stepfather wanted to trade her since she would be sold for a great sum of money, but as they were crossing the river to get to the trader, a storm rolled in.
 The enraged stepfather tried to take her, but she plunged herself into the river, was transformed into a dolphin before she drowned, and swam away from her abusive stepfather, who also fell in and was transformed into a porpoise.

 In another story, the baiji was the daughter of a general deported from the city of Wuhan during a war who ran away while her father was in duty.
 Later, the general met a woman who told him how her father was a general.
 When he realized that she was his daughter, he threw himself into the river out of shame, and his daughter ran after him and also fell into the river.
 Before they were drowned, the daughter was transformed into a dolphin and the general into a porpoise.